PanicStation.org

 Important note

-This is general information, not legal advice.
-If you think you could be investigated, arrested, or charged, talk to a qualified attorney in your state before consenting to searches, handing over devices, or providing passwords/account access.
+This is general information, not legal, criminal defense, privacy, technical, financial, therapeutic, or professional advice.
+If you think you could be investigated, arrested, sued, disciplined, or charged, speak with a qualified attorney in your state before consenting to a search, handing over devices, or providing passwords or account access.

 Additional Resources